 They get out there and there is a 12-foot fence they have to climb.
 So, Porter throws the keys into some bushes, hops the fence, and runs off.
 He gets a couple yards off, and he turns around to see the Treasury Notes guy is stuck on the fence.
 He can’t get over.
 So, Porter is like, “I gotta’ go back and help this guy.”
 So, he runs back and helps him over the fence.
 But, by the time they get off and keep running again they’ve lost too much ground.
 The jailor’s wife has alerted the town.
 Porter is winded.
 They both get caught and get thrown back in jail.

-The first Mormons settlers had moved to Missouri about 13 years before Joseph Smith’s death.
+The first settlers of this restored religion had moved to Missouri about 13 years before Joseph Smith’s death.
 They settled in Independence.
 Independence would later be the site of Ex-Governor Bogg’s failed assassination attempt, and the location of Porter Rockwell’s dungeon cell.
 And, at the time, the city of Independence is the very edge of Missouri – it is one of the state’s western most cities.
 And, Missouri itself is the edge of America – it is the western most part of the country.
 And, everything west of it is Indian Territory.
 You could stand there just west of the city out look out onto land that was not America.
 And, it wasn’t part of any government, really.
 There were no rules.
 No government.
 No anything.
 It was the blank slate of the wild west.

 Independence is the head of the Santa Fe Trail.
 It is full of preachers from out east trying to convert the Indians to Christianity.